Claiming a social welfare payment

 Further information or documents

-If you are asked to provide information reasonably required by a social welfare inspector when investigating your claim, you must provide the statements, information or documents within 21 days.
+If you are asked to provide additional information to support your claim, you must provide the statements, information or documents within 21 days.
 The same time period applies to your spouse, civil partner, cohabitant, employer and certain other people (for example, landlords).

 If you are refused a social welfare payment or get a lesser amount than you expected, you have 21 days to appeal the decision of the Department of Social Protection.